metin/ProAngularJS-Repo/README.md

         this.tomorrow = nowValue + 1;
     }]);

+Note: the constant method is similar, but the one defined with constant can be used in the config phase.

+### Module Life Cycle: config and run
+The Module.config() and Module.run() lets you register functions that are invoked at key moments in the life cycle of an AngularJS app:
+    . config-registered behavior is invoked when the current module has been loaded . run-registered behavior is invoked when all modules have been loaded

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.